Enterprise AI Governance Structure: Roles and Responsibilities

 Technical and Domain Governance

 The third layer is the technical and domain governance that sits closest to the AI in operation.
-It consists of two distinct functions that must work together.
+It consists of two distinct functions that work in close coordination.

 Domain governance covers the use-case-level assessment that technical governance alone cannot perform.
 When technical governance detects that a model update has changed output behaviour for a particular workflow, the domain owner of that workflow must determine whether the change is material to its purpose.
 Technical teams can identify that something has changed.
 Domain owners must determine whether it matters.
 This is the accountability that business unit leads hold in an AI governance operating model, and it is the accountability that is most commonly undefined.

-Domain governance also covers the supervisory controls that exist within workflows: the review steps that ensure AI outputs are assessed by a qualified person before they are acted on in high-stakes decisions.
-These controls are a business unit responsibility, not an IT responsibility, and they must be owned accordingly.
+Domain governance also covers the supervisory controls that exist within workflows: the review steps through which AI outputs are assessed by a qualified person before they are acted on in high-stakes decisions.
+These controls are a business unit responsibility, not an IT responsibility, and are typically owned at that level accordingly.

 Where Procurement Fits